XJ119/Source_code_for_paper/README.md

 "RNN.py" describes the SANNN network.
 "GCN_4_obs_DDPG_v3_dist_attation_reward.py" in the "class_pack" folder describes the policy network, critic network and behavior reasoning network.
 The file "model_train_412_attention_2Hz.py" is used to training the motion model based on SANN, and the training data will be uoloaded later.

+The video file "Gazebo_QGC_test.mp4" is a validation of our algorithm model on the Gazebo physical simulation platform, and simultaneously uses QGroundControl to record the flight information of unmanned aerial vehicles.